justincampbell/til/source/things/stage-parts-of-a-file-and-review-your-git-commits.md

     s - split the current hunk into smaller hunks e - manually edit the current hunk
     ? - print help

+Commits are what our team members see when looking at the history of a project's changes.
+They're also breadcrumbs to help us figure out _why_ something was done, and we can never predict when and where that question will be.
+We should treat them with the same care and thoughtfulness as the code itself.